cboettig/labnotebook/_posts/2012-05-06-research-workflow.md

 general R package structure.
 Two main differences are visible in my earlier projects:
 I used to keep scripts in `demo` before they became the more complete knitr markdown in `inst/examples`.
-I previously relied on a custom package called socialR to post results from those scripts to flickr, and would then embed the results in my wordpress notebook, linking back to the demo file in github.  knitr has allowed me to keep those figures, code and text in the package repository.
-This keeps everything more centralized (to github), and lets each of the examples be updated in a more natural way than the linear record in the lab notebook.
-(Images are still hosted on flickr to avoid commiting the binary files, knitr handles this upload rather well.).
+I previously relied on a custom package called socialR to post results from those scripts to flickr, and would then embed the results in my Wordpress notebook, linking back to the demo file in Github.
+Knitr has allowed me to keep those figures, code and text in the package repository.
+This keeps everything more centralized (to Github), and lets each of the examples be updated in a more natural way than the linear record in the lab notebook.
+(Images are still hosted on flickr to avoid committing the binary files, knitr handles this upload rather well.).

 I've recently gotten better at always including `Roxygen` documentation for packages.
 Since `knitr` and markdown are recent developments for me, many older and even working